+'''

-▶ Proposition 8.
-If lexer r s = Some v then $v = flex r id s (mkeps(r \setminus s))$.
+Lemma 7.
+If lexer r s = Some v then v = flex r id s (mkeps (r \setminus s)).

+'''

 Note we did not redefine lexer, we just established that the value generated by lexer can also be obtained by a different method.
-While this different method is not efficient (we essentially need to traverse the string s twice, once for building the derivative $r \setminus s$ and another time for stacking up injection functions using flex), it helps us with proving that incrementally building up values in blexer generates the same result.
+While this different method is not efficient (we essentially need to traverse the string s twice, once for building the derivative $r \setminus s$ and another time for stacking up injection functions), it helps us with proving that incrementally building up values in blexer generates the same result.

-This brings us to our main lemma in this section: if we calculate a derivative, say $r \setminus s$, and have a value, say v, inhabited by this derivative, then we can produce the result lexer generates by applying this value to the stacked-up injection functions that flex assembles.
-The lemma establishes that this is the same value as if we build the annotated derivative $r^{\uparrow} \setminus s$ and then retrieve the corresponding bitcoded version, followed by a decoding step.
+This brings us to our main lemma in this section: if we calculate a derivative, say $r \setminus s$ , and have a value, say v, inhabiting this derivative, then we can produce the result lexer generates by applying this value to the stacked-up injection functions that flex assembles.
+The lemma establishes that this is the same value as if we build the annotated derivative $r^{\uparrow} \setminus s$ and then retrieve the bitcoded version of v, followed by a decoding step.

-Lemma 9 (Main Lemma).
-If $\vdash v : r \setminus s$ then
+▶ Lemma 8 (Main Lemma).

-Some (flex r id s v) = decode(retrieve ($r^{\uparrow} \setminus s$) v) r
+If $\vdash v : r \setminus s$ then Some (flex r id s v) = decode(retrieve $(r^{\uparrow} \setminus s) v) r$